Arduino-IRremote/Arduino-IRremote/README.md

 - 0xCB340102 is binary 11001011001101000000000100000010.<br/>
   0x40802CD3 is binary 01000000100000000010110011010011.<br/>
   If you read the first binary sequence backwards (right to left), you get the second sequence.

+# Sending IR codes
+Please do not use the old send*Raw() functions for sending like e.g. `IrSender.sendNECRaw(0xE61957A8,2)`, even if this functions are used in a lot of **(old)** tutorials.
+They are only kept for backward compatibility and unsupported and error prone.<br/>
+**Much better** is to use the **new structured functions** with address and command parameters like e.g. `IrSender.sendNEC(0xA8, 0x19, 2)`.
+Especially if you are able to receive these remote codes and get the address and command values.
+You will discover that **the address is a constant** and the commands sometimes are sensibly grouped.

 # FAQ
 - IR does not work right when I use **Neopixels** (aka WS2811/WS2812/WS2812B) or other libraries blocking interrupts for a longer time (> 50 us).<br/>